codefellows/seattle-code-301n29/class-14/README.md

 # DEI and 301 Final Exam

+## Retros

+- why event listeners need an anonymous function call when utilizing arguments

+- multiple mentions of router
+  - Not the way we are implementing routes in our class
+  - More ways of doing the same thing, More exposure
+  - Refactoring

+- Paired Programming
+  - more exposure to other ideas, other ways people code
+  - driver navigation to help with whiteboarding

 ## Overview

 We begin class with a discussion on Diversity, Equity, and Inclusion in technology.
 Take some time to think about what a diverse workplace and team would look like for you and what you think the benefits of that type of team would be.